 How to Pick a Watermelon

 Choosing the best watermelon can seem tricky, but it doesn’t have to be.
 Try these three simple tips the next time you go shopping:

 - Pick it up.
 A juicy melon should feel heavy for its size.

 - Look for a yellow spot.
 This spot is where the watermelon rested on the ground, and a creamy, yellow spot (versus a pale, white one) is a sign that it was allowed to fully ripen before picking.

 - Give it a thump.
 The surface should be firm, and a juicy watermelon should have a deep hollow sound.

 I purposely kept this recipe basic and quick, but you can get really creative with the ingredients.
-Feel free to experiment!
+Here are some easy ideas to inspire you:

 - Tomatoes - Watermelon and tomatoes make excellent partners.
 So if you have a fresh, juicy tomato waiting for the perfect recipe, dice it up and add it in!

 - Fruit - Play up the sweeter side of this salsa by adding your fave fruit.
 Pineapples, mangos, strawberries, and peaches (or other stone fruit) would all be a great additions.